shubh-darwade/Aloo-tikki/recipe.md

 ### 1.Boil the potatoes.
 ### 2.Mash the potatoes.
 ### 3.Take some oil on pan
-### 4.When,th oil is hot make bonds of mashed potato
+### 4.When,the oil is hot make bonds of mashed potato and fry till it is golden-brown.
+### 5.Add the toppings on tikkis.
+### 6.And now dish is ready to be served!
 ![image of aloo tikki](https://i.ytimg.com/vi/ipTEYc4xY54/maxresdefault.jpg)